 The specific service(s) and items (s) for which the reconsideration is requested and the specific date(s) of service;

-The ALJ does not have the authority to overturn national coverage limitations made by the Centers for Medicare and Medicaid Services (CMS).
+The ALJ does not have the authority to overturn national coverage limitations made by the CMS.
 However, if the appeal involves an assigned claim and a medical necessity denial, the ALJ will determine whether the limitation of liability provision of the law was properly applied.

-You may request an ALJ hearing by writing to the Independent Contractor (QIC) at the address listed below or you may contact any Social Security Administration Office.
+You may request an ALJ hearing by writing to the QIC at the address listed below or you may contact any Social Security Administration Office.

 OMHA Centralized Docketing